The Blue Book of Grammar and Punctuation Order The Blue Book Subscription Area

 We will hire whoever/whomever is most qualified.

 Rule 2.
-When the entire whoever/whomever clause is the subject of the verb that follows the clause, look inside the clause to determine whether to use whoever or whomever.
+When the entire whoever/whomever clause is the subject of the verb that follows the clause, analyze the clause to determine whether to use whoever or whomever.

 Examples: